Techimium/repeaterly/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Unlock ACF Repeater Fields, Gallery Fields, ACF Repeater Loop Builder and Dynamic Content for Elementor
+Unlock ACF Repeater Fields, Relationship Fields, Dynamic Tags & ACF Repeater Loop Builder for Elementor

 == Description ==

-Are you struggling to use **ACF repeater fields** in Elementor?
+Are you struggling to use **ACF repeater fields** or **Relationship fields** in Elementor?
+Tired of slow sites from duplicated sections?
 You’re not alone!
-Elementor doesn’t natively support repeater fields, and even Elementor Pro doesn’t fully unlock their potential.
+Elementor doesn’t natively support repeater & relationship fields, and even Elementor Pro doesn’t fully unlock their potential.

-That’s why we built **Repeaterly** – a powerful plugin that lets you seamlessly integrate **ACF repeater fields, nested repeater fields, gallery fields, and dynamic content** into Elementor, without any coding.
+That’s why we built **Repeaterly** – a powerful plugin that lets you seamlessly integrate **ACF repeater fields, nested repeater fields, relationship fields, and dynamic tags** into Elementor, without any coding.

+With **version 2.0**, Repeaterly takes it up a notch with **Dynamic Tags** and a new **ACF Relationship Field Loop Builder**, making it a game-changer for web designers and developers.

 [youtube https://www.youtube.com/watch?v=6Y1aU9wx-lo]

 [youtube https://www.youtube.com/watch?v=l8XMcvgwVEw]

+**Repeaterly** is the ultimate bridge between **Advanced Custom Fields (ACF)** and **Elementor**.

-## 🔥 What Makes Repeaterly a Game-Changer?
+## 🔥 Why Repeaterly Stands Out

-🚀 **No Elementor Pro Needed** – Use dynamic content without upgrading to Elementor Pro.
+🚀 **No Elementor Pro Needed** – Unlock full dynamic content capabilities, including advanced dynamic tags, without needing Elementor Pro.

+🖼️ **Dynamic Tags** – Use any Elementor widget with ACF fields, subfields, and post data — **no Pro needed**.

-🎨 **ACF Repeater Field Support** – Easily create **repeatable, dynamic content sections**.
+🌿 **ACF Repeater Fields** – Easily create **repeatable, dynamic content sections**.

-🌿 **Nested Repeater Support (Pro)** – Tackle nested ACF Repeaters with drag-and-drop ease for complex layouts.**.
+🔄 **Nested Repeater Support (Pro)** – Tackle nested ACF Repeaters with drag-and-drop ease for complex layouts.

-🔄 **Repeater Loop Builder (Pro)** – Effortlessly design **custom loop** layouts for ACF Repeater fields, including carousels, with no limitations.
+🛠️ **Repeater Loop Builder (Pro)** – Build custom loop grids & carousels with ACF data.

-🖼️ **Dynamic Content Widgets** – Display dynamic text, images, buttons, galleries, and more.
+🤝 **Relationship Field Loop Builder (Pro)** – Showcase ACF Relationship data in custom grids or carousels.

+🎨 **Custom Colors Made Easy** – Set dynamic text and background colors with the ACF color picker.

 ⚡ **Optimized for Speed** – Say goodbye to duplicate sections and **slow page loading**.

-🛠️ **Beginner-Friendly** – No coding required, just drag and drop inside Elementor.
+🌟 **Beginner-Friendly** – Drag, drop, done—no coding skills needed.

 ---

+## ✨ What’s New in Version 2?

+### Dynamic Tags: Power Up Any Widget **(FREE)**

+Say goodbye to Elementor Pro’s paywall!
+Repeaterly’s new Dynamic Tags let you add dynamic content to any Elementor widget **—free**.
+Pull data from:

+- ACF fields and sub-fields (including Repeater and Relationship fields).

+- Post title, content, excerpt, permalink, featured image and many more.

+Unlike others, our ACF tags support subfields, giving you unmatched flexibility.
+No other free plugin does this without Pro **—game-changer**!

+### ACF Relationship Field Loop Builder (Pro)

+Showcase ACF Relationship field data in style!
+Build custom grids or carousels with the new Loop Builder widgets.
+Craft any layout from scratch using Elementor templates—perfect for related posts, products, or portfolios.

+### Why It Matters

+With Dynamic Tags, both Repeater and Relationship Loop Builders are now unstoppable.
+Use any Elementor widget in your layouts, pulling dynamic ACF data with zero limits.
+Your designs, your rules.

 ## 🔄 Why Use ACF Repeater Fields with Repeaterly?